Ultimate Guide for Surya Namaskar (Sun Salutation) !

 You can practice Surya Namaskar in the morning and evening.
 The best time for practice is in the morning at sunrise and sunset in the evening.

-The best place to practice (Sun Salutation) is in the outdoors ( close to nature), facing the sun.
-You can also practice it inside a room/hall or studio.
-Make sure the indoor premises has proper ventilation.
+The best place to practice Surya Namaskar or Sun Salutation is in the outdoors i.e. close to nature, facing the sun.
+You can also practice it inside a room, hall, or studio.
+Make sure the indoor premises have proper ventilation.
+But do practice it under the AC ( air conditioner)

-Incorporate the following elements in the practice to do Surya Namaskar in a correct way:
+Incorporate the following elements in the practice to do Surya Namaskar correctly:

 1. Correct Posture alignment.